 For example, NDE skeptics might point to Hebrews 9:27:

 "It is appointed for mortals to die once, and after that the judgment."

 Without delving too deeply into this topic, we can say that it's important to read any line of Scripture in the context of the rest of Scripture.
-With this principle in mind, we can see that a too strict reading of Hebrews 9:27 would contradict other parts of Scripture.
+With this principle in mind, we can see that a too-strict reading of Hebrews 9:27 would contradict other parts of Scripture.
 If we can only die once, then Christ would not have been able to raise Lazarus from the dead.
-Consequently, however we understand Hebrews 9:27, we can be sure that it allows for the possibility of something like a near death experience.
+Consequently, however, we understand Hebrews 9:27, and we can be sure that it allows for the possibility of something like a near-death experience.

-When patients cross over to “the other side” they often encounter an overwhelmingly loving white light.
-A significant percentage of near death experience patients describe this light as loving, affirming, affectionate and finally as compassionate.
-The transphysical form feels absorbed by this loving light, while still keeping their own identity.
+When patients cross over to “the other side,” they often encounter an overwhelmingly loving white light.
+A significant percentage of near-death experience patients describe this light as loving, affirming, affectionate, and finally, compassionate.
+The transphysical form feels absorbed by this loving light, while still keeping its own identity.

 It's useful to clarify here what the Church teaches regarding private revelations or visions such as these.
 Church approval for these cases means that Catholics may believe in them, rather than that Catholics have to believe in them.
 The Church does clearly hold, however, that God can give us the grace of an experience of the afterlife.

-Suppose that a Catholic, after exercising his best judgement on the available scientific evidence, comes to believe that near death experiences are genuine experiences of the afterlife.
-It would be premature to say that near death experiences are exactly the same as the visions God has granted various saints.
+Suppose that a Catholic, after exercising his best judgment on the available scientific evidence, comes to believe that near-death experiences are genuine experiences of the afterlife.
+It would be premature to say that near-death experiences are exactly the same as the visions God has granted various saints.
 But, there is a very real possibility that NDEs are God's graces for us along the same lines as the visions of the saints.

 “To another varieties of tongues, to another interpretation of tongues.”